Introduction to Transformers: an NLP Perspective: Improved Architectures

 \subsection{Locally Attentive Models}

-Methods of self-attention, as discussed Section \ref{sec:multi-head-self-attention}, can also be viewed as learning representations of the entire input sequence.
-The use of this global attention mechanism can lead to a better ability to deal with long-distance dependencies, but this model has a shortcoming: local information is not explicitly captured.
-Here we consider a few techniques that attempt to model the localness of representations.
+The self-attention methods discussed in Section~\ref{sec:multi-head-self-attention} can be viewed as learning representations over the entire input sequence.
+While this global attention mechanism provides a strong ability to capture long-distance dependencies, it does not explicitly model local information.
+Here, we consider a few techniques that attempt to explicitly capture locality in representations.